jliguori1312/whenrainvip/README.md

 # whenrainvip
-A VIP experience to keep you informed of the next time it will rain.
+A VIP experience to keep you informed of the next time it will rain - coming soon to a Christmas near you!